aarchiba/triplesystem/systematics/README.md

-There are a few functions which do some systematics search
+There are a few functions which do some systematics search.

 ##############
 1)plotter_fun.py